José Pessoa

 José Pessoa Cavalcanti de Albuquerque (13 September 1885 in Cabaceiras – 16 August 1959 in Rio de Janeiro) was a military officer, who became a Marshal in the Brazilian Army.
-Son of Cândido Albuquerque and Maria Albuquerque, he was the nephew of Epitácio Pessoa (Brazil's President from 1919 to 1922), and brother of João Pessoa, the Governor of Northern State of Paraiba.
+Son of Cândido Albuquerque and Maria Albuquerque, he was the nephew of Epitácio Pessoa (Brazil's President from 1919 to 1922), and brother of João Pessoa, the Governor of Northern State of Paraíba.
 He was one of the officers sent on a preparatory mission to Europe by the Brazilian Army during the World War I against the Central Powers.
 In his subsequent career he had a strong influence on the reform and update of some Brazilian Army branches and institutions.
 To honor him, the 12th Cavalry Regiment of the Brazilian Army adopted his name.

 Early career

 He joined the Brazilian Army in 1903 in the 2nd Infantry Battalion in Recife, followed by the Preparatory and Tactical School in Realengo (Rio de Janeiro).
 He was transferred in 1909 to the War College in Porto Alegre, from where he left the aspirant-to-officer.
 He was at the disposal of the Ministry of Justice, serving in the Federal District Police Brigade.
 He was assistant of command and assistant of the command of the division of operations sent to Mato Grosso to pacify the state in 1917, later serving like assistant of orders and assistant of the inspector of the 10th Military Region in Bahia.